anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

   /start
 ```

 In the /data folder, there are train, test and validation image folders, with the data distribution shown as below.
+The data here are all downloaded from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
 To allow Keras to use its special API to handle the data downloads directly from the folder, the tructure of the project folder must be as following.
 There is a also a model folder containing the models I have trained before this workshop.

 ```
 /data